Menkes disease is an inherited disorder in which the body has a problem absorbing copper. The disease affects development, both mental and physical.

 In some people, the disease is not inherited.
 Instead, the gene defect is present at the time the baby is conceived.

 Treatment usually only helps when started very early in the course of the disease.
-Injections of copper into a vein or under the skin have been used with mixed results and depends on whether the ATP7A gene still has some activity.
+Injections of copper into a vein or under the skin have been used with mixed results and depend on whether the ATP7A gene still has some activity.

 Most children with this disease die within the first few years of life.